ii-V-I/elevator_project/README.md

 # Assumptions
 1. All inputs are well formed.
 2. The valid floor input range is 1-124.
 124 comes from the Shanghai Tower in China.
+3. The user will execute one command at a time.

 # Commands
 1. --floors start floor,floor,floor,etc